-Decrease in landfill Site provision (R 1.7 million), reversal of debt Other Revenue impairment (R1.4 million) not budgeted for.
+Other Revenue Decrease in landfill Site provision (R 1.7 million), reversal of debt impairment (R1.4 million) not budgeted for.
 Actuarial Gains not fully accounted for in budget.
-Employee related costs Variance mainly due to vacancies not filled in line with budget expectations.
-Inventory Consumed Variance mainly due to the resumption of VAT claimed on Roads inventory consumed Maintenance Function expenditure not budgeted for.
-Variance mainly due to the resumption of VAT claimed on Roads Contracted Services Maintenance Function expenditure not budgeted for.
-The SCM court contracted services ruling relating to preferential procurement also contributed to the underspending.
-Variance mainly due to the resumption of VAT claimed on Roads Other Expenditure Maintenance Function expenditure not budgeted for.
+Employee related costs Expectations.
+Inventory Consumed Variance mainly due to the resumption of VAT claimed Maintenance Function expenditure not budgeted for.
+Contracted Services Variance mainly due to the resumption of VAT claimed Maintenance Function expenditure not budgeted for.
+The S ruling relating to preferential procurement also contribut underspending.
+Other Expenditure Variance mainly due to the resumption of VAT claimed on Roads Maintenance Function expenditure not budgeted for.
 The SCM court ruling relating to preferential procurement combined with savings also contributed to the underspending.